dortania/dortania.github.io/_posts/2020-10-13-bigsur-new.md

 For more info on the developments, please see the itlwm project on GitHub: [itlwm](https://github.com/OpenIntelWireless/itlwm)

 * Note, native support requires the AirportItlwm.kext and [SecureBootModel enabled on OpenCore](https://dortania.github.io/OpenCore-Post-Install/universal/security/applesecureboot.html).
 Alternatively you can force IO80211Family.kext to ensure AirportItlwm works correctly.
+* Airdrop support currently is also not implemented

 ## Clover's revival?
 A frankestien of a bootloader